 Aromatherapy that uses some essential oils may also relieve symptoms of a headache.
-The 2018 review in Children noted that inhaling lavender essential oil for 15 minutes reduced the severity of headaches, according to one study.
+The 2018 review in Children noted that inhaling lavender essential oil for

 The smells of essential oils may bother some people, and experimenting with different oils that individuals find relaxing may be a way to ease headache symptoms.

 Adding magnesium to the diet, as a supplement, may help reduce headaches or prevent them in these cases.

 Some B vitamins may help protect against headaches or reduce them.
 One 2015 review in

 The B vitamins are readily available as supplements with several brands that people can buy online.

 Vitamin E may also play a role in headache symptoms.
 A